dgaydukov/cert-aws/sa/files/sa.md

     * best suited for HPC/ML.
 HPC applications - a group of ec2 instances that perform some high load logic.
 They are written using MPI (Message Passing Interface) and require fast communication between instances
     * OS-bypass traffic is limited to a single subnet.
 In other words, EFA traffic cannot be sent from one subnet to another.
 Normal IP traffic from the EFA can be sent from one subnet to another
-    * although not required, it's recommended to place EFA instances into cluster PG
+    * although not required, it's recommended to place EFA instances into cluster PG SR-IOV (single root I/O virtualization, used by enhanced networking to provide high-performance networking on supported instance types) - method of device virtualization that provides higher I/O performance and lower CPU utilization.
+Using it we can access NIC directly, freeing virtualization layer.
+It increases speed by emulating vNIC and visualize network adapter on physical host.
+So if you reach instance bandwidth with raid 0 you can try to use SR-IOW.

 ###### Shared Responsibility
 AWS use concept of shared responsibility: